Marketing Strategy · AI Activation

 Before a brief goes to production, stress-test it against an AI simulation of your ICP.
 Does it address the actual barrier?
 Does it speak to the right occasion?

-Pattern 3: ICP-Grounded Brief Generation
+Pattern 3: AI-Assisted Brief Writing

 Pattern 1: AI-Scored Lead Fit